 You will be responsible for making your own entry through a school or college and paying your fees.
-If your specification includes NEA, you will be responsible for finding a school or college that can supervise, authenticate, administer, and – when required – to mark and standardise your work.

 The entry codes booklet is where you and your exams officer find the exam codes for your entry.
 You can also check to see if the subjects you wish to take are offered to private candidates in the subjects and qualifications guide section.

 Begin by deciding which subject and qualification you wish to study, and then find an AQA-approved school or college in the UK which is willing to accept and enter you as a private candidate.

 This process of finding a suitable place can take some time, as not every school/college can take private candidates.